Ornamental fish businesses

 Dragon Fish farms that are registered under the Dragon Fish Registration Scheme must apply for CITES registration before the farm can export captive-bred fish for commercial purposes.
 CITES-registered farms must obtain CITES export permits via LicenceOne prior to export of the fishes.

 To register with CITES, complete Annex 3 of Res Conf 12.10 Registration of operations that breed Appendix I animal species in captivity for commercial purposes.
-It can be downloaded here.
+It can be downloaded here [PDF, 463KB].

 To obtain a CITES permit, log in to GoBusiness to submit your permit application form.